Flexible saving options for you and your spouse

 To be eligible to open a MERS IRA, you must be a current or former employee of a Michigan municipality.
 You do not have to have participated in a MERS retirement plan or MERS 457 program directly.

-The spouse of an eligible IRA owner is also eligible to open and contribute to a MERS IRA if they file a joint tax return.
-The eligible employee must have established a MERS IRA for themselves in order for their spouse to open one, but the employee’s account does not have to be funded.
+The spouse of an eligible IRA owner (as above) is also eligible to open and contribute to a MERS IRA if they are married and file a joint tax return.
+The eligible employee must have established a MERS IRA for themselves (but do not have to put any money in it) in order for their spouse to open one.
+The spouse’s IRA is established in their own name and with their Social Security number.
+Once established, it is their sole property.

 Roth vs. Traditional IRAs